 By Lifegard, the Bio-Mate Filter Media Balls take bio balls one step further.
 These refillable plastic balls come in 1" and 1 1/2" sizes.
 Choose from Solid, Carbon-Filled, Foam-Filled, or Ceramic-Filled.
 Mix and match the materials to get the effect to want from your wet/dry trickle, canister or corner box aquarium filtration system.

 Bio-Glass by Odyssey is made from natural silicate fused at a high temperature.
 Its pore structure gives it up to 8 times more surface area, compared to other bio-rings.
 It can be used in a wide variety of filtration systems like a submersible, canister, wet-dry, and power filters.
 For fresh or saltwater aquariums.

 04 of 08

 Ehfisubstrat Pro by Eheim has an improved spherical shape which prevents clogging or compacting in your filter!
 It is still made of sintered glass for long-term use.
-Simply rinse well with aquarium water and reuse.
+Simply rinse well with aquarium water periodically to remove debris and reuse.
 Enormous surface area; ideal for the colonization of nitrifying bacteria.Continue to 5 of 8 below.

 05 of 08

 Bio-Chem Stars by API is a biological filter media for aquarium canister filters.
-Made of porous polymer material, Filstar Bio-Chem Stars provide a substrate for the optimum growth of beneficial bacteria, including nitrifying bacteria that convert toxic ammonia and nitrite.
+Made of porous polymer material, Filstar Bio-Chem Stars provide a substrate for the optimum growth of beneficial bacteria, including nitrifying bacteria that convert toxic ammonia and nitrite into nitrate.
 For use in either fresh or saltwater aquariums.
 To clean the Stars, just rinse in tank water and return to the filter.

 06 of 08